MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

 Here's how to create a C++ project in Visual Studio, add code, and then build and run the project.
 The project in this walkthrough is a program that tracks how many players are playing different card games.

 In Visual Studio, work is organized in projects and solutions.
-A solution can contain more than one project—for example, a DLL and an executable that references that DLL.
+A solution can have more than one project—for example, a DLL and an executable that references that DLL.
 For more information, see [Solutions and Projects](/visualstudio/ide/solutions-and-projects-in-visual-studio).

 ## Before you start